USS Hyman G. Rickover (SSN-709): Service

 During the months of January through April 1984 Hyman G. Rickover was nearing the completion of her construction.
 The initial manning was completed in January.
 Initial criticality of the ship's S6G reactor was achieved on 10 March 1984.
 Berthing and messing areas were completed in April and, on 23 April 1984, the crew moved aboard the ship.
-A special meal of ribeye steaks, baked potatoes, and corn on the cob was served to remember the occasion.
+A special meal of ribeye steaks, baked potatoes, and corn on the cob was served to commemorate the occasion.

 The ship was placed into service on 24 April 1984 and initial sea trials began on 16 May 1984 with Admiral Kinnaird R. McKee aboard.
 Admiral McKee served as Director of the Office of Naval Nuclear Propulsion, United States Department of Energy.
 The sea trials were completed smartly and in the shortest time ever for a 688-class submarine built at Electric Boat.
 Admiral McKee complimented the crew on their fine performance prior to his departure.

 At exactly 12:08, 21 July 1984 Hyman G. Rickover was placed in commission by the commissioning officer Vice Admiral Bernard M. Kauderer, Commander Submarine Force, U.S. Atlantic Fleet.
 The ceremony was held in a downpour at Submarine Base Groton, Conn., and was well attended despite the weather and the one-hour delay due to the late arrival of U.S. Representative Charles E. Bennett of Florida, the principal speaker.

 Hyman G. Rickover was featured prominently in the documentary "Submarine: Steel Boats-Iron Men" filmed in 1989 and aired in November 1991.

 Hyman G. Rickover was inactivated on 14 December 2006 and was transported to Portsmouth Naval Shipyard in Kittery, Maine, in 2007 for the year-long inactivation process.
 Hyman G. Rickover was decommissioned in 2007, with the crew departing for the final time on 17 December 2007.
-The submarine was towed the next year to Puget Sound Naval Shipyard, where she remains moored until dismantlement and disposal, which is scheduled for 2016.
+The submarine was towed the next year to Puget Sound Naval Shipyard, where she was eventually scrapped as of 25 November 2025.